-From management's point of view, the Corporation's cash and cash equivalents of \$779,255 is adequate to cover current operating expenses for the coming year.
+From management's point of view, the Corporation's cash and cash equivalents of \$534,138 and cash proceeds of \$175,000 received subsequent to year end from the completion of the second and final tranche of the non-brokered private placement are adequate to cover current operating expenses for 2023.

-In order to retain its existing portfolio of properties, management has estimated that the claims renewal costs for 2022 would be approximately \$100 and the exploration work commitments necessary to retain the existing portfolio of properties would be approximately \$nil in 2022.
+In order to retain its existing portfolio of properties, management has estimated that the claims renewal costs for 2023 would be approximately \$100 and the exploration work commitments necessary to retain the existing portfolio of properties would be approximately \$nil in 2023.

-As of December 31, 2021, the Corporation was committed to incurring approximately \$856,000 in Canadian Exploration Expenditures (as such term is defined in the Income Tax Act (Canada)) by December 31, 2022 arising from the flow-through offerings.
+As of December 31, 2022, the Corporation was committed to incurring approximately \$314,500 in Canadian Exploration Expenditures (as such term is defined in the Income Tax Act (Canada)) by December 31, 2023 arising from the flow-through share offerings.